Click on name to see more detailed information about a Community Partner.

 Boys Hope Girls Hope helps academically capable and motivated children-in-need to meet their full potential and become men and women for others by providing value-centered, family-like homes, opportunities, and education through college.

-The mission of the Broadmoor Development Corporation is to enhance the economic well-being of the Broadmoor neighborhood through blight eradication and housing redevelopment.
-The BDC engages in many activities to work towards this goal, including new home construction, renovation for homebuyers and current homeowners, and the maintenance of green space.
+The mission of the Broadmoor Development Corporation is to enhance the economic well-being of the Broadmoor neighborhood through blight eradication, housing redevelopment, and disaster resilience initiatives.
+The BDC engages in many activities to work towards this goal, including new home construction, renovation for homebuyers and current homeowners, and the development and maintenance of green space to increase disaster resilience.

 Reconcile New Orleans transforms the lives of young adults and the community through the ministry of reconciliation.
 We do this by encouraging personal growth, providing workforce development and training, promoting entrepreneurship, working with businesses, nonprofits and people of faith to support this transformation.